AaltoSciComp/scicomp-docs/triton/usage/faq.rst

 Accounts and Access to triton
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. collapse:: Mac users ...  invalid byte issue at login

+  Mac users may experience a login issue when logining with SSH or to https://ondemand.aalto.fi due to a locale settings on the local laptop/desktop.
+A workaround would be to tell Terminal to not set the locale environment variables, by *turning off* setting locale on startup:

+    Terminal > Preferences > Settings > [profile] > Advanced > Set locale environment variables on startup

 .. collapse::  Invalid account ... error message

   While submitting a job you receive an error message like